How to Plastic-free your Safari. 6 simple & practical insights

 When plastic is properly discarded, it can easily be properly destroyed or recycled for further use.
 If you happen to be at the lodge, ask the staff to show you or help you dispose of plastic waste in the proper way.
 While on the road with our Safari guide, keep the waste in the car and inform him/her such that it is taken care of at the next stop.

-A plastic-free safari is one great way of travelling sustainably.
 Our hope is that your sustainability doesn’t just stop after visiting Uganda for safari.
 We hope it continues and plays an important role in your everyday life because we believe that it is up to us as humans to take the small everyday steps towards saving the world.

 In regard to offsetting your carbon footprint on safari, that is usually taken care of at a baseline level.
 Your money goes directly towards conservation projects of research, monitoring and preservation.
 Following some of these steps, you will be taking a very important extra step for nature.